TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/sensor_subsystem.md

 ![Absolute Maximums](../Images/Sensor_subsystem/maximums.png)

-Based on the specification sheets for the LDK130 IC’s that are included in the board, the input voltage for the voltage enable input can range from a low of -0.3v to a high of VI + 0.3.
+Based on the specification sheets for the LDK130 ICs that are included in the board, the input voltage for the voltage enable input can range from a low of -0.3v to a high of VI + 0.3.
 Therefore, in this case it would be appropriate to use the 5v from the battery power system as seen below.

 ![Schematic](../Images/Sensor_subsystem/schematic.png)

 The functionality of the board itself and its individual pieces can be found in the data sheets in the references section.
-These specific references are the data sheet for the SATEL-VL53L8 as well as the data sheets for the vl53l8CX, and the LDK130 series chip.
+These specific references are the datasheet for the SATEL-VL53L8 as well as the data sheets for the vl53l8CX, and the LDK130 series chip.